You must book through the LOW CARB GROUP via Debbie Hubbs of International Tours of Houston

 You have the option for prepaid gratuities and/or travel insurance (insurance for USA only).
 If you did NOT mark it on the registration form, it will NOT be assumed.
 You MUST let me know if you want travel insurance or to include pre-paid gratuities.

-NO, all of the food will NOT be low carb, but there are plenty of low carb options.
-The ship holds 3,600+ passengers so Carnival will not change the menu just for us, however, it has been our experience that the Carnival chef will go out of his way to make sure we have plenty of options.
+The ships hold between 3000-5000+ passengers so Royal Caribbean Cruise Lines will not change the menu just for us.
+It has been our experience, however, that the Royal Caribbean Cruise Lines chef will go out of his way to make sure we have plenty of options.

-Fresh berries & cream – they have a limited amount of fruit, but will provide this for dinner upon request (if possible & available).
+– Fresh berries & cream – they have a limited amount of fruit, but will provide this for dinner upon request (if possible & available).

-Also, there are unlimited amounts of protein rich foods always available!
+– Also, there are unlimited amounts of protein rich foods always available!

 We have a LOT of different people in our group.
 Some of them are Paleo / Low Carbers and some are NOT.
 Some are just family members along for the vacation.

 None of us have reached perfection.
 We encourage everyone to resist the urge to compare and evaluate what is on other people’s plates.
 Everyone is at a different place on this journey.
 Please be loving and kind to those in our group that may not eat exactly what you eat.
 What we NEED is someone to listen, care, and share about how they overcame the obstacles in this journey, not a critic or judge.

 ABSOLUTELY!
 You should feel right at home.
 We are a diverse group of health conscience people on the journey.
 You will see young, old, tall, short, wide, and narrow people on this cruise.
 There are NO judgments allowed.
 You are welcome just like you are.
 We all choose not to critique the plates or the diners, and always try to see things in perspective.
 Love relieves a lot of stress.
 Choose to let go, relax, and enjoy the trip.
 It can be very beneficial for your health!
 Enjoy the time and take advantage of all those things that are positive!